Reviews You Can Rely On

 Scrolling for the best wireless mouse?
 After researching 60 of the best wireless mice available today, we bought 13 top models and put them through nearly 100 hours of computer use.
 We judged each product on its ergonomics, connectivity, quality of the sensor, physical slide characteristics, features, and scrolling capabilities while doing everything from photo editing to internet surfing.
 Whether you're looking for robust features, ergonomics, or a sleek, portable design, read on to discover which wireless mouse belongs on your office desk or in your travel bag.

-Looking for the best wired mouse?
+Looking for a wired mouse?
 We've tested those too.
 If you need to revamp your home office equipment, we can help.
 Our work-from-home experts have tested a plethora of products to deck out your workspace.
-We've tested everything from the best chairs to top keyboards, including our favorite wireless keyboards, the best mouse pads, the top wrist rests, and top-ranked scanners.
+We've tested everything from chairs to top keyboards, including our favorite wireless keyboards, mouse pads, the top wrist rests, and top-ranked scanners.

 Editor's Note: We updated our wireless mouse review on August 21, 2024, remove some discontinued products from our test lineup.
 We also added more information on our testing process.